himanshu2454/Kunteksto/docs_source/source/start.rst

 .. warning::

     If you navigate away from a record without saving it, those changes are lost.
+Use the *Previous* button and re-enter the information.

 - Though some fields are pre-filled, it is only a guess and may not be accurate.